jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

     input_parameter_1 = SNOB.next(:,1);
     input_parameter_2 = SNOB.next(:,2);

-    output_properties = run_reaction(input_parameter_1, input_parameter_2); %output_properties is a nxm array of property values, where each row corresponds to a different set of input parameters and each column corresponds to a different property
+    output_properties = run_reaction(input_parameter_1, input_parameter_2); %output_properties is a n x m array of property values, where each row corresponds to a different set of input parameters and each column corresponds to a different property
     SNOB.valuesToPass = output_properties; %store the property values for subsequent retrieval by the constraint function

     f = output_properties(:,1); % the first column corresponds to the lead property to minimise